peterhinch/micropython-nano-gui/DRIVERS.md

 #### ST7789 Constructor args:
  * `spi` An initialised SPI bus instance.
 The chip supports clock rates of upto 62.5MHz (datasheet table 6).
 I have tested 60MHz.
-High speeds may be sensitive to electrical issues such as lead lengths, PCB layout and grounding.
+High speeds are sensitive to electrical issues such as lead lengths, PCB layout and grounding.
  * `cs` An initialised output pin.
 Initial value should be 1.
  * `dc` An initialised output pin.
 Initial value should be 0.
  * `rst` An initialised output pin.
 Initial value should be 1.